The Twin Updated

 9) I Don't Hate Everyone (Replicant Mix ) 5:14

-*Made To Measure* was a limited edition promo cdr that was sent out by More Protein in 2003,it was limited to 40 numbered copies.
-It has all (4) single covers A & B sides of the first 4 Twin singles.
+UK CDR Made To Measure was a limited edition promo cdr that was sent out by More Protein in 2003.
+It was limited to 40 numbered copies.
+It has all (4) singles A & B sides of the first 4 Twin singles.
+There were three different pressings with different color measuring tapes in Red, Blue and Green.
 Tracks are as follows.

 1) Here Come The Girls (Replicant Mix) (4:37)